E-goi/EgoiPushLibraryIOS/README.md

-# What's new in version 2.1.0?
+# What's new in version 2.2.0?

 ### MINOR:

-#### Allow user to take control of the notifications:
+#### Save launch app action in preferences:

-It is now possible to take control of the UNUserNotificationCenter and call our methods when you need to.
-To do that, you just need to extend the new class [EgoiAppDelegateViewOnly](EgoiPushLibrary/Classes/Delegates/EgoiAppDelegateViewOnly.swift).
-After that, you can call our methods **EgoiPusLibrary.shared.requestNotificationsPermission()**, **EgoiPushLibrary.shared.processNotification()** and **EgoiPushLibrary.shared.handleNotificationInteraction()** to process the notifications with our logic.
+The launch action defined in the config method, is now saved in datastore so it can be read before the SDK is initialized

 # EgoiPushLibrary